Almost indiscernible sequences and convergence of canonical bases: Strongly finitely based (SFB) theories and lovely pairs

-This result does not generalise to the case of a stable $\aleph_0$-categorical continuous theory.
+Our \autoref{thm:SFBEqOCatPairs} is therefore mostly interesting for $\aleph_0$-categorical continuous theories, to which \autoref{prp:ZilberEquivs} does \emph{not} generalise.
 For the direction ``one-based $\Longrightarrow$ SFB'' we merely observe that the proof given above does not carry over to the metric setting.
-For the direction ``SFB $\Longrightarrow$ one-based'' we present below several counter-examples.
+For the direction ``SFB $\Longrightarrow$ one-based'' we present below a counter-example.

+\begin{ntn} For any theory $T$, let $T_{P,0}$ denote the theory of elementary pairs of models of $T$ in the language $\cL_P$ (which is an elementary class). \end{ntn}

-\begin{exm} The theory of infinite dimensional Hilbert spaces $IHS$ is SFB. \end{exm} \begin{proof} Let $IHS'_P$ consist $IHS_{P,0}$ together with the axiom scheme expressing, for each $k$, that there exist $k$ orthonormal vectors which are orthogonal to $P$ (we leave the details to the reader, pointing out that since $P$ is definable modulo $IHS_P$, one may quantify over it).
+\begin{cor} The theory of infinite dimensional Hilbert spaces $IHS$ is SFB. \end{cor} \begin{proof} Let $IHS'_P$ consist of $IHS_{P,0}$ together with the axiom scheme expressing, for each $k$, that there exist $k$ orthonormal vectors which are orthogonal to $P$ (we leave the details to the reader, pointing out that since $P$ is definable modulo $IHS_P$, one may quantify over it).
 It is then not difficult to check that every beautiful pair of models of $IHS$ is a model of $IHS'_P$, so $IHS'_P \subseteq IHS_P$.
-On the other hand, $IHS'_P$ admits a unique separable model $(H \oplus H_1, H)$ where $H \cong H_1 \models IHS$ are separable.
-Thus $IHS'_P$ is complete, so $IHS'_P = IHS_P$, and $IHS$ is SFB by \fref{thm:SFBEqOCatPairs}. \end{proof}
+On the other hand, $IHS'_P$ admits a unique separable model $(H \oplus H_1, H)$ where $H \cong H_1 \vDash IHS$ are separable.
+Thus $IHS'_P$ is complete, so $IHS'_P = IHS_P$, and $IHS$ is SFB by \autoref{thm:SFBEqOCatPairs}. \end{proof}

-\begin{exm} The theory of atomless probability algebras $APr$ is SFB. \end{exm} \begin{proof} The argument is essentially the same as above.
+\begin{cor} The theories $APr$ and $ARV$ are SFB. \end{cor} \begin{proof} The argument is essentially the same as above.
 We define $APr'_P$ to consist of $APr_{P,0}$ along with the axiom saying that $M$ is atomless over $P$, expressible as